juhoinkinen/Annif-wiki/Backend:-fastText.md

 maxn | Upper limit of character n-gram length minCount | Minimum word (or n-gram) frequency to include it in the model

+## Retraining with cached training data

+Preprocessing the training data can take a significant portion of the training time.
+If you want to experiment with different parameter settings, you can reuse the preprocessed training data by using the `--cached` option - see [[Reusing preprocessed training data]].
+Only the `analyzer` and `vocab` settings affect the preprocessing; you can use the `--cached` option as long as you haven't changed these parameters.

 ## Usage

 Load a vocabulary: